Article

 semiconductor-sales-and semiconductor-jobs-soar

-Specifically, estimated global semiconductor sales of nearly US$700 billion in 2025 are forecasted to grow to US$1 trillion by 2030 and potentially reach US$2 trillion by 2040, according to a Deloitte Insights report.
+Semiconductor sales are projected to hit nearly US$700 billion in 2025, grow to US$1 trillion by 2030, and potentially reach US$2 trillion by 2040, according to a Deloitte Insights report.

 A number of trends are driving the semiconductor industry forward.
 First, post-pandemic sales of computers, tablets, smartphones, and other wireless and wired communications devices—which collectively accounted for nearly 60% of global semiconductor sales as of 2023-2024—are forecasted to experience strong growth during the next five to ten years.
 Additionally, demand for high-tech “generative AI chips” is on the rise.
 These chips enable computers’ central processing units (CPUs) to execute machine learning algorithms for everything from facial recognition applications to customer service-related chatbots, language processing for voice assistants, and more.